mbruzek/docs/src/en/developer-debug-dhx.md

 Title: DHX: Customized Hook Debugging Environment Plugin

-# DHX: A Customized Hook Debugging Environment Plugin
+# DHX: A customized hook debugging environment plugin

 [DHX](https://github.com/juju/plugins/blob/master/juju-dhx) is a Juju plugin that allows you to fully and automatically customise the machines created by